Quick & Flupke: Two of a Kind

-Initially published as Tout va bien in September 1985.
-The gags included in this volume are:

-Manners, How to Build a Glider, Happy Christmas, Mad Dog, A Present for Aunt Mary, Handyman, What Weather!, Having the Last Word, Three of a Kind, Heart of Gold, Rope Trick, Lucky Strike, All or Nothing, Honesty, Hot Stuff, Horror Story, Quick at the Wheel, Acrobatics, Right as Rain, Natural Disaster, Big Mouth, Musical Ear, and A Helping Hand.
+The gags included in this volume are: Manners, How to Build a Glider, Happy Christmas, Mad Dog, A Present for Aunt Mary, Handyman, What Weather!, Having the Last Word, Three of a Kind, Heart of Gold, Rope Trick, Lucky Strike, All or Nothing, Honesty, Hot Stuff, Horror Story, Quick at the Wheel, Acrobatics, Right as Rain, Natural Disaster, Big Mouth, Musical Ear, and A Helping Hand.

 Under Full Sail

 Initially published as Toutes voiles dehors in 1986.
-The gags included in this volume are:

-Naval Program, An Eye for an Eye, The Dog That Came Back, Locution, Back to School, Problem, Dowsing, Happy Easter!, Happy New Year!, A Picturesque Spot, Knowing How to Light a Fire, Demonstrative, A Good Picture, Lost in the Night, A Record, Penalty, Barely Believable, The Follies, Demand, The Tunnel, Winter Sports, New Year, and Peaceful Idleness.
+The gags included in this volume are: Naval Procurement, An Eye for an Eye, A Good Retriever, Proverb, Back to School, A Problem, Water Divining, Happy Easter!, Happy New Year!, A Picturesque Spot, How to Light a Fire, Perhaps Not, A Decent Photograph, Lost in the Night, A Record, A Penalty, Beyond Belief, Military Parade, Hard to Refuse, The Tunnel, Winter Sports, Festive Cheer, and Dolce Farniente.

 It's Your Turn

 Initially published as Chacun son tour in 1986.
-The gags included in this volume are:

-Who Wants This Glove?, At the Optician’s, Lullaby, Evangelical Love, The Dangers of Tobacco, The Little Genius, Angling, Sleeplessness, Make a Wish, Pointless Search, Music to Calm the Nerves, The Trials and Tribulations of Officer 15 (2), Speeding Police, Flupke the Goalkeeper, Crosswords, Broadcasting, The Rara Avis, The Rescuers, Flupke on Display, Camp at Night, Acrobatics, Foolish Games, and Vernal Poem.
+The gags included in this volume are: Who Wants to Wear the Glove?, At the Opticians, Lullaby, Evangelical Charity, The Hazards of Tobacco, The Smart Kid, Fishing, Insomnia, Make a Wish, Search in Vain, Music Soothes Nerves, The Tribulations of Officer 15, Motoring Police, Flupke, the Goal Keeper, Crossword Puzzle, Radio Broadcast, A Rare Bird, The Saviours, Flupke's Exhibition, Night Camp, Acrobatics, Careless Games, and Springtime Poem.

 Without Mercy

 Initially Pas de quartier January 1987.
-The gags included in this volume are:

-A Bit of History, Quick Out West, Be Kind to Animals, Swimming, Quick the Golf Pro, Horseriding, Windstorm, A Nice Surprise, Sports, Essay, Skating, Light Headed, Cleaning Day, Circus Games, A Nice “Shot”, Rescue, Automatic Door Closer, A Good Line of Work, A Beautiful-Target, Payback, Camping (1), (2), and (3).
+The gags included in this volume are: A Little History, Quick in the Wild West, Be Kind to Animals, Bathing, Quick the Golf Trainer, Horse Riding, Tempest, A Wonderful Surprise, Sports, Essay Writing, Skating, Light Headed, Cleaning Day, The Circus, A Beautiful “Shot”, Rescue, Automatic Door, A Good Job, Bull's Eye, Revenge, Camping (1), (2), and (3).

 Excuse Me Ma'am

 Initially published as Pardon Madame in January 1987.
-The gags included in this volume are:

-If I Had a Million, Sad Story, Winning Ticket, The Road of Virtue, The Continuing Business, Hunting Story, The Child Prodigy, Nature’s Response…, Everything’s Fine, Reform, Gratitude, It’s Your Turn, Vendetta, Faith in Publicity, Afraid of Germs, Thunderstorm, Simple Question, Eternal Youth, A Great Traveler, Caution, Bad Encounter, Meteorology, The Great Resource, and The Punished Artist.
+The gags included in this volume are: If I Had a Million, Sad Story, Winning Ticket, The Road of Virtue, Back to Business, Hunting Story, The Child Prodigy, Nature’s Response…, Everything’s Fine, Reforms, Gratitude, It’s Your Turn, Vendetta, Faith in Publicity, Afraid of Germs, Thunderstorm, Simple Question, Eternal Youth, A Great Traveler, Caution, Mishap, Meteorology, Drastic Measures, and The Punished Cartoonist.

 Long Live Progress

 Published as Vive le progrès in September 1987.
-The gags included in this volume are:

-Back to School, Valve Painting, Ostrich Eggs, Return to the Soil, Higher Education, The Mosquito, Serious Customers, Obsession, Among Artists, Deafness, Happy Easter, Surplus Value, Natural Bronzing, Swaps, Long Live Vacations, Clarification, Progress, Traffic, Break-in, The Example, About-Face, No Deal, and Resolution.
+The gags included in this volume are: Return to School, Painting, Ostrich Eggs, Return to Earth, Higher Studies, The Mosquito, Serious Clients, Obsession, Between Artists, Deafness, Happy Easter, Appreciation in Value, Natural Tanning, Exchanges, Happy Holidays, Getting Things Straight, Progress, Traffic, Burglary, Example, About Turn, No Obligation, and Resolution.